 Lisbon 8 Apr 1837 at a court martial held on board last week Lieutenant Ommanney was charged with dereliction of duty and sentenced to be placed at the bottom of the list of Lieutenants.

 9 Jan 1839 at Malta.
 6 Feb 1839 remains at Malta.
 2 Feb 1839 Malta, was preparing to convey to Tunis Mr. T. Reade, the British Consul at that residency.
 15 May 1839 at Malta.
 25 Jun 1839 Malta, arrived Valetta from Naples.
 1 Jul 1839 Malta, the Minden, Talavera, Asia, Castor, and Zebra sailed and remained in the offing until the following day, when they were joined by Admiral Sir R Stopford, in the Princess Charlotte, the Rodney, Bellerophon, Pembroke, Tyne and Rhadamanthus and sailed for the east, but destination unknown.
 Sep 1939 at Besika Bay.
 13 Oct 1839 Malta, it is reported that a malignant fever had appeared among the crews of both fleets at Besika Bay, but with most intensity on board the French vessels.
 4 Nov 1839 Malta, is reported to have departed Besika Bay with the fleet on 23 Oct for a winter anchorage at Vourla."
 14 Dec 1839 Malta, did not put back on account of bad weather, but owing to her topmast rigging having been carried away, which as soon as refitted she will proceed on her way to England to be paid off.
 20 Mar 1840 Plymouth is to be fitted as a demonstration ship.
 27 Sep 1840 Devonport, was damaged by fire whilst in dock.
 4 Dec 1841, has been commissioned at Plymouth as a hospital ship for the China station.
 4 Dec 1841, Boatswain James Carden, Carpenter Thomas Fuller, and Gunner ----- Hodges, appointed to the Minden.
 4 Dec 1841, Captain Michael Quin, appointed to the Minden (hospital-ship, for China) ; Lieutenant H. J. Julian ; Master William Mills (act-ing) and Pilot appointed to the Minden.
-4 Dec 1841, Plymouth, was commissioned by Captain Quine.
+4 Dec 1841, Plymouth, is reported to have been commissioned and fitted out as a hospital ship at Plymouth, for service on the China station.
 11 Dec 1841, Lieutenants O. Elliott, William Bayley, H. J. Julian, and W. Dorville ; Master Thomas Hancorne (acting) ; Purser John H. Cook appointed to the Minden.
 11 Dec 1841, Surgeon A. Nesbitt, appointed to Greenwich Hospital, vice J. Wilson, appointed Deputy Inspector to the Minden, for China.
 11 Dec 1841, Gunner John Hodges appointed to the Minden.
 18 Dec 1841, Lieutenant T. Crofton ; Assistant-Surgeon D. B. Whipple, appointed to the Minden.
 18 Dec 1841, Surgeon G. G. Tucker ; Acting (additional) Assistant-Surgeon D. Thompson (c), appointed to the Minden.
 23 Dec 1841, Plymouth, in Commission In Harbour.
 28 Dec 1841, Plymouth, is soon expected to be ready for sea.
 1842 Hospital hulk for harbour service.

 1846 China and India Station - Hulk at Hong Kong